 Something interesting happened when I made fun of Randy; he fought back.
 Lots of Christians will go into retreat mode if you start arguing with them, they don’t want to cause a scene but Randy sat up on his bunk and proceeded to embarrass me about some of the things I was saying.
 I was totally shocked, I didn’t know what was going on.
 I am the smartest, most advanced human being the world has ever seen and night after night when we’re arguing, Randy was just taking me to a school, and he wasn’t smarter than me, he didn’t have any special knowledge or degrees, he wasn’t a scientist or a philosopher, he just had an annoying habit of questioning everything I would say, and when I would try to answer his questions about what I was saying, it would become clear to him and to me that many of my beliefs when put into words sounded really really stupid.
 Things that made perfect sense when unquestioned made no sense at all when questioned.

 I became so frustrated by our arguments that I began looking for other ways to defeat Randy.
 I made fun of him for getting molested when he was a child.
-I saw his 12 year old sister in the visiting room and I said some things about her that i’m not going to repeat here.
-I keep messing with him till he got upset and when he got upset, I’d say ‘look at you, getting angry at me, you call yourself a Christian.’
+I saw his 12 year old sister in the visiting room and I said some things about her (that i’m not going to repeat here).
+I keep messing with him till he got upset and when he got upset, I’d say

 I was going to beat Randy and Jesus.